What is Modified Accrual Accounting?

 Modified accrual accounting recognizes revenues when they are available and can be reasonably estimated.
 Revenues are available when they can finance the current expenditures paid within 60 days.
 Expenditures are reported in the same way as accrual accounting.
 They are recognized in the period when they are incurred, regardless of when the cash payments take place.

 Some items take on different names in modified accrual accounting.
 For example, net income is named as excess or deficiency, and expenses are named as expenditures.

 Modified Accrual Accounting and the GASB

 Like the cash-basis accounting method, modified accrual accounting does not comply with the GAAP or IFRS.
-Thus, most of the for-profit public companies do not use the cash-basis method; some might use it for internal reference.
+Thus, for-profit public companies do not use the cash-basis method; some may use it for internal reference.

-Modified accrual accounting is set by the GASB with a purpose to measure the current-year revenues, expenditures, and financial resources in government funds.
+Modified accrual accounting is set by the GASB with the purpose to measure the current-year revenues, expenditures, and financial resources in government funds.

 The accounting purpose and requirements of government agencies are different from those of non-governmental entities.
 A company uses the accrual method to record its business activities and show its financial health to stakeholders more accurately.

 A local government agency focuses on reflecting whether the current-year revenues are enough to cover the current-year expenditure.
 It tells whether the government is experiencing a surplus or deficit.
 A government agency should also be able to track whether it is using its financial resources according to the budget plan.
 The modified accrual method can meet such requirements.